cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 **Note that I was also having a minor issue with the option to load a custom species list, so I opted to comment this out of the analyze.py file for now.
 I assume it's an easy fix, but I don't currently need it.**

-Save the below script in your BirdNET-Lite folder and give it a name like `reticulate-analyze.py` so that you don't overwrite your original `analyze.py` file.
+The script below makes all of the changes I've outlined.
+Save this script in your BirdNET-Lite folder and give it a name like `reticulate-analyze.py` so that you don't overwrite your original `analyze.py` file.

 ```python